microsoft/CsWinRT/docs/authoring.md

 ## Using your authored component
 To use the component in a C# app, the authored component just needs to be added as a project/package reference.

 For native (C++) apps, there are DLLs needed to host your authored component.
-When you package your runtime component, they are automatically added to your nupkg, before the ```GenerateNuspec``` MSBuild step.
+When you use the automatic nuget packaging on-build support (in Visual Studio) to make a nupkg for your runtime component, the DLLs/WinMD are automatically added to your nupkg, before the ```GenerateNuspec``` MSBuild step.

 You will need to create a targets file for your component, if you are not already, that imports a CsWinRT targets file.
 The imported targets file configures the native app to use the hosting dlls at runtime.
 This means for your component ```MyAuthoredComponent```, you will need a targets file that has an import statment for ```MyAuthoredComponent.CsWinRT.targets```.